jlangch/venice/doc/readme/execute-scripts.md

 The `auto-run-jar` command turns any standalone Venice script into an executable Venice JAR.

-The `auto-run-jar` command takes a Venice JAR and copies it to a new JAR with a modified JAR manifest that executes the script when running the JAR with: java -jar xxxx.jar
+The `auto-run-jar` command takes a Venice JAR and copies it to a new JAR with a modified JAR manifest that executes the script when running the JAR with: `java -jar xxx.jar`

 The JAR name will be created as: `{path-to-ja}/{script-name}.jar`